carlesloriente/jekyllthemes/_posts/2021-05-29-minimal-music-project.markdown

   - 'screenshot.png'
 ---

-Flexible, extendable Jekyll theme that makes it plain simple to create a good looking website for a music band with all the required components to list all releases and news For installation instructions, please read the README.md [on GitHub!](https://github.com/ItsPatrq/minimal-music-project)
+Flexible, extendable Jekyll theme that makes it plain simple to create a good looking website for a music band with all the required components to list all releases and news For installation instructions, please read the README.md [on GitHub!](https://github.com/ItsPatrq/minimal-music-project){:target="_blank"}{:rel="noopener noreferrer"}.

 ## Features